Programs and Requirements

 Waiver policies based on transfer credits are based on "initial transfer credits," which are the number of credits taken and transferred prior to the first semester that a student is matriculated at SCSU.

-- Critical Thinking — Waived for transfer students with 30 or more credits and an overall transfer GPA greater than or equal to 2.5 and at least three Tier 2 equivalent transfer classes.
+- Critical Thinking — Waived for transfer students with 30 or more initial transfer credits and an overall transfer GPA greater than or equal to 2.5 and at least three Tier 2 equivalent transfer classes.
 Students can contact the LEP director if they believe they are eligible for the waiver.

 - INQ 101— Intellectual and Creative Inquiry